michaelmalamut/Final-Group-Project/README.md

 ### Database Mockup
 ![database_mockup](https://user-images.githubusercontent.com/97328622/173137861-e0658876-c653-4316-ba57-99cbcd52f648.png)
 Prior to pre-processing data for PCA, several steps occurred:
-* Worldbank life expectnacy data was pulled in segments for all present features for a subset of all countries until all of the data for all countries was collected.
+* Worldbank life expectancy data was pulled in segments for all present features for a subset of all countries until all of the data for all countries was collected.
 This was done due to limitations on the extract of data.
 * Data was combined into one file into one csv

 ### Worldbank API Datasets